manoharan-lab/holopy/docs/source/users/load_tutorial.rst

     holo = hp.core.update_metadata(holo, medium_index=1.33, illum_wavelen=0.660, illum_polarization=(1,0))

 .. note::
-    Spacing and wavelength must be given in the same units - microns in the example above.
+    Spacing and wavelength must be given in the same units - micrometers in the example above.
 Holopy has no built-in length scale and requires only that you be consistent.
 For example, we could have specified both parameters in terms of nanometers or meters instead.

 ..  testcode::
     :hide: